liketohear/liketohear/README.md

   * Fit it to your hearing thresholds
   * Combine it with any jack-based software (play, process, or record)

-# Instructions
+# Documentation & Instructions
-This page is only a teaser The files in this repository only contain the employed openMHA configuration file, a start script, and some example configuration files.
-The [actual instructions](https://github.com/liketohear/liketohear/wiki) are deployed in the corresponding wiki.
+Further documentation and instructions can be found in the corresponding [Wiki](https://github.com/liketohear/liketohear/wiki).
 Feel free to test them and contribute.
-Be sure to read the openMHA documentation (pdf files) if you want to dig deeper into signal processing for hearing aids.
+Please also see documentation of the [openMHA](http://www.openmha.org/documentation/) if you want to dig deeper into hearing aid signal processing.